 - supplemented with stories from those that flew with him.

-Errol Barrow’s story highlights the important contribution made during World War II of the men and women from the Caribbean who volunteered to serve in the Royal Air Force as pilots, navigators, flight engineers and air gunners.
+Errol Barrow’s story highlights the important contribution made during World War II of the men and women from the Caribbean who volunteered to serve in the RAF as: pilots, navigators, flight engineers, air gunners and ground crew.

 The newcomers from the Caribbean were joining an air force that had only abandoned the services’ “colour bar” against non-European enlistment in October 1939, in a time of need, and took racism seriously.
 An Air Ministry (RAF) Confidential Order of June 1944 was unequivocal: